This track shows multiple alignments of 30 vertebrate

 - Chaining and Netting: axtChain, chainNet by Jim Kent at UCSC

-- Conservation scoring: phastCons, phyloP, phyloFit, tree_doctor, msa_view
+- Conservation scoring: PhastCons, phyloFit, tree_doctor, msa_view by

-Adam Siepel at Cold Spring Harbor Laboratory (original development
+Adam Siepel while at UCSC, now at Cold Spring Harbor Laboratory

 - MAF Annotation tools: mafAddIRows by Brian Raney, UCSC; mafAddQRows